sizhuoli/TreeCountSegHeight/README.md

 - Please cite our paper if you find the data useful :)

-- Acknowledgements to [Styrelsen for Dataforsyning og Infrastructur](https://sdfi.dk/) and [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/) for open sourcing aeiral images for building the datsets
+- Acknowledgements to [Styrelsen for Dataforsyning og Infrastructur](https://sdfi.dk/) and [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/) for open sourcing aeiral images for building the datasets

 ### Key features